Bosque County, Texas

-Bosque County Texas field crops about 5 years ago
+Bosque County Texas field crops over 5 years ago

 We are finishing construction of a house on Lake Whitney.
 There is little loose soil here with limestone rock within 1/2 foot beneath the surface.
 There is an incline in which the mature multi trunk Red Oak tree has grown, age possibly 80+ years.
 We re- contoured the lot this week, making it at an incline that is mower safe.
 Our concern is that the roots of the tree are now covered with boulders and on top of this, the red soil hauled in from a dairy farm.
 The depth of new soil is 1 inch at the trunk to at least 4 feet in depth at 11 feet away from the trunk.
 This exists on 1/2 of the tree's circle.
 Will the tree suffer with 1/3 of the canopy's circle left unaffected.
 The tree will begin to naturally change color soon followed by the dropping of leaves.
 We may not know the affects until spring.

 I have 40 acres of overgrazed land.
 I've gotten rid of most cactus, broom weed etc but the grass is spotty.
 I've been shredding after the wildflower bloom (July) and again in Oct to give winter grass more sun.
 Are these good times to shred if I wish to aid the native grasses that exist on the land?